elixir-lang/elixir-lang.github.com/install.markdown

 {% include toc.html %}

 The quickest way to install Elixir is through a distribution or using one of the available installers.
-If not available, then we recommend the precompiled packages or compiling from source.
+If not available, then we recommend the precompiled packages or compiling it.

 Note Elixir requires Erlang 18.0 or later.
 Many of the instructions below will automatically install Erlang for you.
 In case they do not, read the "Installing Erlang" section below.

 ## Distributions

+The preferred option for installing Elixir.
 Choose your operating system and tool.

 ### Mac OS X